 I suppose that I should start out by explaining why my husband and I chose to homeschool in the first place.
 We have decided that the public school system is going downhill quickly.
-Over where we are, it’s not uncommon to have 35-40 kids in a single class, the ridiculousness of Common Core is beginning, and teachers have been brainwashed by union heads into thinking they are underappreciated and underpaid.
+Over where we are, it’s not uncommon to have 35-40 kids in a single class, the ridiculousness of Common Core is beginning, and teachers have been brainwashed by union heads into thinking they are underappreciated and underpaid (some are).
 We simply believe that homeschooling our four-year-old twin girls, Allie and Kristy, is now a no-brainer.
 This was a decision that we made because we think that allowing a child to flourish and blossom at their own pace is important and can be hindered in the normal school setting, especially with the ever increasing class sizes.

 The first year of homeschooling, I started preparing months in advance.
 I arranged for there to be a dedicated room in the house for the schooling and installed every item I could imagine would be in a classroom.
 I created detailed schedule plans for the school year and researched forms of curriculum.
 I visited every homeschool support forum available at the time and by August, I was all nerves.
 The strict schedule and responsibility of what I would have to do for the next 12 years was already taking its toll on me.
 When the alarm went off at six on the first scheduled day of school, I jumped out of bed like someone had shot at me.